oracle-livelabs/developer/dev-ai-app-dev-hightech/user-story/user-story.md

 >⁉️ **What are two reasons that the AI escalated this request?** ⁉️

-4. Expand **View Dot Plot: Retail Return Insights** to view the graph.
+4. Expand **Interactive Graph: Support Requests & Decisions** to view the graph.

     ![Fiona Zhang Graph](./images/expand-graph.png =50%x*)